 Knowledge of how to use different Views formats is required.
 Note that you must configure each View appropriately with fields to get the desired behavior.
-For example, making an accordion of one field does not work (these require a clickable title and hidden body content).
-Making a table of one content teaser does not work (tables consist of fields in rows).
+For example, making an accordion of one field does not work—these require a clickable title and hidden body content.
+Making a table of one content teaser does not work—tables consist of fields in rows.

 To become familiar with what this module provides, see the Bootstrap 3 documentation:

 What is the difference between using a Bootstrap-based theme for your website and using this module?

 Let's take the use-case of making a "Pinterest-style", responsive card style listing of content on your front page.
 On large screens, you want it to be 4 columns wide with a sidebar on the right side.
 On smaller screens, it should be 2 columns wide with a sidebar on the right side.
 On a small screen, it should be 1 column wide with the sidebar underneath.
 Using something like Bartik theme, you can install this module, select it, and it will happen, but the rest of the page will look like Bartik (or your theme).
 If you were using something like Radix theme, the theme would look like Bootstrap but you would have to manually add the grid classes to your "cards" in your theme files to make the same effect.

 Please open an issue if you find anything that is broken or incomplete.